-The people who sent me this GRAYL UL water purifier probably don’t want me to start off this post with an ugly photo of garbage, so I’ll put that further down.
+The people who have set me up with a GRAYL water purifier twice probably don’t want me to start off this post with an ugly photo of garbage, so I’ll put that further down.
 When you look at that pile of plastic that will stick around for hundreds of years though, ask yourself a hard question: “Is this my fault?”

 Well, it’s not all your fault of course, but if you’re not part of the solution, you’re part of the problem.
 The vast majority of single-use plastic water bottles don’t get recycled.
 If you’re in a developed country they might at least have a chance of making it to a landfill.
 In most of the world, even that is a false assumption.
 These wildlife-killing, planet-spoiling scourges end up in rivers, oceans, and bays instead, where they break down and get into our food chain.
 Enjoy your grilled fish with extra microplastics!

 It’s not all that hard to travel with a water purifier instead and use it.
 I’ve brought up plenty of travel water filter options in the past, but if this Grayl one is too difficult then you might just be incurably lazy.
 All you have to do is fill up the outside part with water to the fill line, push down the inner filter part, and…you’re done.
 Ready to drink.

 With the original Ultralight version, you then just just tip it up and drink like you would from a cup.
 Screw the top on and you can take it with you, with no leaks.
 Scroll down to see info on the new Geopress version though, which is even easier.
 It works faster than a SteriPen even (8-15 seconds will do it depending on the model) yet it removes 99.999% of viruses, bacteria, and protozoan cysts.
 Plus it gets rid of things that can hurt you (like lead and arsenic) and things that just don’t taste very good, like chlorine.